 Moesif customer Tomorrow.io is also a great example of an API Product with their Weather API.
 Used by organizations big and small, this API enables a true API Product approach with an abundance of developer docs, multiple pricing tiers, and the ability for an API consumer to sign-up and self-serve/onboard.

-As you can see, API products usually focus on a specific set of functionalities, such as location lookup or the current weather.
+As you can see, API products usually focus on a specific core functionality, such as location lookup or the current weather.
 These companies have found a way to create APIs that deliver value to other developers and their organizations.
 This is what it truly means to build an API product.

 What makes a successful API product?

-Since any API that provides value to a developer could be transformed into an API product, it’s important to look at what makes a good API product for both the developers and the company that built it.
+Since any API that provides value to a developer could be transformed into an API product, it’s important to look at what makes a good product API for both the developers and the company that built it.
+Creating a comprehensive API product strategy requires knowing where your API product fits into your overall business vision.

 The ability for developers to move from sign-up through to actually using the API in a self-serve fashion is crucial.
 Most developers do not like complex onboarding or an onboarding that is led by the sales team.
-A developer should be able to register and subscribe to your API and integrate it in a very “low-touch” manner, only reaching out to support if they have a unique situation or an error that they are unable to move past.
+A developer should be able to register and subscribe to your API and integrate it in a very “low-touch” manner, only reaching out to support if they have a unique situation or an error that they are unable to move past after going through your API reference library.
 This could also be improved by using an API gateway or API management platform to ensure API integration and API access is uniform across all of your API resources.

-Since APIs are highly technical, good api documentation is paramount to supporting a good product.
-Developer docs to help API consumers should be relatively diverse and include tips on integrating, how to use features, and even how to troubleshoot common scenarios that developers may face.
+Since APIs are highly technical, good API documentation is paramount to supporting a good product.
+Developer docs to help API consumers should be relatively diverse and include tips on integrating, how to use features, general product information, and even how to troubleshoot common scenarios that developers may face.
 You may also think to enhance your docs further by adding in comprehensive written and video tutorials that show an API consumer how to achieve common outcomes.

 To develop a product and keep it afloat, you need to drive revenue.
 With an API, this means figuring out what to charge RESTful API developers for and how you are going to implement that process.
 As an API provider, usually, you will need to determine if you’ll have a free trial or free tier if you’ll be doing pre-paid or post-paid billing, and which billing provider you will use.
 These considerations are key aspects of your API monetization strategy.
 Of course, API monetization can be very complex but making it easy to checkout, manage charges, and collect payment is key to a good customer experience.